Changissnz/nu_merchant_principal/README.md

 ![image info](./images/asoc_seven.PNG)

 **ASOC7:** A diagram that shows the two broad strategies (mirror and wall) that opposition $O$ can employ.
-Maybe, $O$ uses both in a mixed-strategy.
+Maybe $O$ uses both in a mixed-strategy.
 Physically cyclical offendor $F$'s frontal assault, $A_{front}$, and retreat-to-base, $A_{retreat}$, are illustrated by the green arrows.
 Opposition $O$'s mirror approach is in dashed lines.
 If $O$ goes by the wall strategy,
-$O$ remains stationary in the hopes that the advancing $F$ fatigues itself before breaking through to the other side for direct confrontation.
+$O$ remains stationary in the hopes that the advancing $F$ fatigues themself before breaking through to the other side for direct confrontation.
 Both $O$ and $F$ have bases for their operations.
-Typically, $F$ tends to change its base more frequently than $O$ does.
+Typically, $F$ tends to change their base more frequently than $O$ does.

 An ill-prepared opposition that is positionally scattered